jonjonsson/Emby-MDBList-Collection-Creator/README.md

 ### Version 1.2
 Optionally change the sort name of Emby Collections so that the collections that get modified are ordered first.
 On by default.
 Optionally add "update_collection_sort_name = False" to config.cfg to disable.

+### Version 1.3
+Optionally set sort names of items so that the newest items show first in the collection.

 ## Frequently Asked Questions